ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 It's important to note that dynamic vs. static is about *when* type checking happens (at runtime vs. compile time).
 It's independent of another concept often mentioned: strong vs. weak typing, which is about how strictly types are treated.
 Python, for example, is strongly typed--it won't implicitly convert types for you in unchecked ways.
-Trying to add a number to a string, as we saw, is not allowed (Python won't guess that maybe you meant `"10" + "world"` or something--it simply errors out).
+Trying to add a number to a string, as we saw, is not allowed (Python won't guess that maybe you meant `"10" + "world"` or something--it errors out).
 In Python, values have a definite type, and you can't treat a value as a different type without an explicit conversion.
 Many static languages are also strongly typed, but some languages are *weakly typed* (they might, for instance, automatically convert strings to numbers in certain contexts, which can lead to subtle bugs).
 The key takeaway is that Python is dynamically and strongly typed: type checks happen at runtime, and the interpreter will raise an error if you attempt an operation on incompatible types ([Python's "Type Hints" are a bit of a disappointment to me](https://www.uninformativ.de/blog/postings/2022-04-21/0/POSTING-en.html#:~:text=It%20gets%20a%20little%20more,indeed%20check%20types%20during%20runtime)).